fedoranimus/todoist-api/source/includes/_authorization.md

 ## OAuth

-External applications could obtain a user authorized API token via the OAuth2 protocol.
-Developers need to register their applications before getting started.
-A registered Todoist application is assigned a unique Client ID and Client Secret which are needed for the OAuth2 flow.
+External applications could obtain a user authorized API token via the OAuth2 protocol.  __Before getting started, developers need to create their applications in App Management Console and configure a valid OAuth redirect URL.__  A registered Todoist application is assigned a unique Client ID and Client Secret which are needed for the OAuth2 flow.

 This procedure is comprised of 3 steps, which will be described below.